ovh/docs/pages/cloud/nutanix/29-hardware-gateway-replacement/guide.en-gb.md

 ### Connect to the vRack of the dedicated server

-Stay on the configuration, click the `...`{.action} button at the bottom of the page. private network adapter configuration, then click `Attach vRack Private Network`{.action}.
+Stay on the configuration, click the `...`{.action} button at the bottom of the page. private network adapter configuration, then click `Attach a vRack Private Network`{.action}.

 ![04 attach bm to nutanix vrack 01](images/04-attach-bm-to-nutanix-vrack01.png){.thumbnail}